benpiper/mongo-rep-set/README.md

   yourname/mongo-rep-set:latest
 ```

 The primary will start up, configure your root and app users, shut down, and then start up once more and configure the replica set.
-Assuming the secondary and arbiter are reachable, the server will now be ready for authenticated connections.
+Assuming the secondary and tertiary are reachable, the server will now be ready for authenticated connections.
 You can use the standard two server Mongo URL to connect to the primary/secondary like this:

 #### Connect